EvenRL/qube/README.md

 ## qube_controller
 This package contains a PID controller node for controller the position of a qube.
-It subcribes to the /joint_states topic to get position and velocity information and publishes commadns to the /velocity_controller/commands topic.
+It subcribes to the /joint_states topic to get position and velocity information and publishes commands to the /velocity_controller/commands topic.

 The controllers parameters `Kp`, `Ki`, `Kd` as well as `setpoint` can easily be changed using the command line or from a gui using rqt_reconfigure as shown below.
 There are also additional parameters, `max_velocity`, to limit the velocity of the qube, and `joint_name`, to change the name of the urdf joint to control.